We provide system-wide leadership and oversee workforce planning and provide workforce intelligence

 How to contact the team

-We can be contacted via our mailbox.
+The team can be contacted via their shared mailbox

-Sustainability and Transformation Plans support
+Sustainability and Transformation Partnerships support

 WRaPT - Workforce Repository and Planning Tool